ricardonadao/ricardonadao.github.io/_posts/2018-07-19-run-nested-esxi-on-top-vsan-datastore.md

 ---
 layout: post
+author: Ricardo Adao
+published: true
+post_date: 2018-07-19 18:20:14
 title: Run Nested ESXi on top of a vSAN datastore
-date: 2018-07-19 18:20:14.000000000 +01:00
-type: post
-parent_id: '0'
-published: true
-status: publish
-categories: vsan
+categories: [ vsan ]
-tags: coding hypervisor esxi powercli powershell vcenter vmware vsan nested oneliner scsi
-author:
-  email: ricardo.adao@gmail.com
-  display_name: Ricardo Adao
-  first_name: Ricardo
-  last_name: Adao
+tags: [ coding, hypervisor, esxi, powercli, powershell, vcenter, vmware, vsan, nested, oneliner, scsi ]
 ---
 Nested ESXi's are part of the gear that we all have around for labs/study purposes.